 Legislation enacted in 2010 authorized the State and participating employers to amortize a portion of their annual pension costs during periods when actuarial contribution rates exceed thresholds established by the statute.
 The legislation provided employers with an optional mechanism intended to reduce the budgetary volatility of employer contributions.
 Amortized amounts must be paid by the State and participating employers in equal annual installments over a ten-year period, and employers may prepay these amounts at any time without penalty.
 Employers are required to pay interest on the amortized amounts at a rate determined annually by the State Comptroller that is comparable to taxable fixed income investments of a comparable duration.
 The interest rate on the amount an employer chooses to amortize in a particular rate year is fixed for the duration of the ten-year repayment period.
 Should the employer choose to amortize in the next rate year, the interest rate on that amortization will be the rate set for that year.
-For amounts amortized in FY 2011, FY 2012, FY 2013, FY 2014, FY 2015, FY 2016, FY 2017, FY 2018 and FY 2019, the interest rates are 5 percent, 3.75 percent, 3 percent, 3.67 percent, 3.15 percent, 3.21 percent, 2.33 percent, 2.84 percent, and 3.64 percent respectively.
+For amounts amortized in FY 2011, FY 2012, FY 2013, FY 2014, FY 2015, FY 2016, FY 2017, FY 2018, FY 2019 and FY 2020, the interest rates are 5 percent, 3.75 percent, 3 percent, 3.67 percent, 3.15 percent, 3.21 percent, 2.33 percent, 2.84 percent, 3.64 percent and 2.55 percent respectively.
 The first payment is due in the fiscal year following the decision to amortize pension costs.
 When contribution rates fall below legally specified levels and all outstanding amortizations have been paid, employers that elected to amortize will be required to pay additional monies into reserve funds, specific to each employer, which will be used to offset their contributions in the future.
 These reserve funds will be invested separately from pension assets.
 Over time, OSC expects that this will reduce the budgetary volatility of employer contributions.
-As of March 31, 2018, the amortized amount receivable, including accrued interest, for the 2011 amortization is \$88.2 million from the State and \$10.6 million from 30 participating employers; the amortized amount receivable, including accrued interest, for the 2012 amortization is \$251.0 million from the State and \$77.1 million from 106 participating employers; the amortized amount receivable, including accrued interest, for the 2013 amortization is \$419.0 million from the State and \$167.1 million from 124 participating employers; the amortized amount receivable, including accrued interest, for the 2014 amortization is \$603.9 million for the State and \$114.6 million from 92 participating employers; the amortized amount receivable including accrued interest, for the 2015 amortization is \$523.3 million from the State and \$97.3 million from 78 participating employers; the amortized amount receivable, including accrued interest for the 2016 amortization, is \$294.4 million from the State and \$53.4 million from 53 participating employers; the amortized amount receivable, including accrued interest for the 2017 amortization, is \$5.6 million from 9 participating employers; the State did not amortize in 2017;
+As of March 31, 2019, the amortized amount receivable, including accrued interest, for the 2011 amortization is \$52.3 million from the State and \$7.2 million from 20 participating employers; the amortized amount receivable, including accrued interest, for the 2012 amortization is \$191.7 million from the State and \$57.8 million from 96 participating employers; the amortized amount receivable, including accrued interest, for the 2013 amortization is \$340.1 million from the State and \$135.3 million from 119 participating employers; the amortized amount receivable, including accrued interest, for the 2014 amortization is \$512.1 million for the State and \$95.9 million from 88 participating employers; the amortized announced the assumed rate of return for NYSLRS would again be lowered from 7.0 percent to 6.8 percent.
+The 6.8 percent rate of return has been used to determine employer contribution rates in FY 2021.